OpenEvalProject/evals/manuscripts/elife-28801/v1/manuscript.md

 ## New relevance search algorithm

 A new relevance algorithm was recently developed and deployed as one of the sort options in PubMed.
 It aims to provide the most relevant results and the best quality information within a fraction of a second, in response to a variety of different user information needs.
-This algorithm is based on a machine learning method called 'learning-to-rank' (
+This algorithm is based on a machine learning method called 'learning-to-rank' (Burges et al., 2011; Liu, 2009; Figure 1).
+The initial input to the learning-to-rank algorithm is the list of results returned by a classic term frequency algorithm (which ranks search results based on the relative frequency with which terms from the search query appear in the title and/or abstract of a record; Lu et al., 2009b; Robertson et al., 1996).
+We chose learning-to-rank because, in addition to its proven performance, it is capable of integrating a wide variety of different signals from the text record (including term frequencies) in order to return improved ranking results.

 ![Figure 1.](https://cdn.elifesciences.org/articles/28801/elife-28801-fig1-v1.jpg)